fastify/fastify-cli/README.md

 ### start

-You can start any fastify plugin with:
+You can start any Fastify plugin with:

 ```bash
 $ fastify start plugin.js